If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 While bees do not have problems with cross comb, beekeepers do.
 Hive inspections are an important part of beekeeping and are hampered by cross comb.
 In hive inspections, cross comb poses a risk of causing damage to honeycomb.
 If you are not aware that there is cross comb on the frames, it is very likely that the cross comb will tear comb from one of the joined frames.
 This is because beehive frames are removed from the beehive one by one when doing a hive inspection.

-Harvesting honey and other beehive products are another time when beehive frames are removed, and cross comb can cause damage at that time too.
+Harvesting honey and other beehive products is another time when beehive frames are removed, and cross comb can cause damage at that time too.
 Chunks of comb fall off the frame, containing honey, pollen or brood.
 Adjacent frames joined with cross comb both suffer the damage.
 Before pulling off frames during harvesting, nudge them slightly to feel if they are joined with adjacent frames.
-It might make more sense to pull out the two joined frames and avoid damaging the comb, than pull out the frames one-by one and have the comb on both frames damaged if they are joined by cross comb.
+It might make more sense to pull out the two joined frames and avoid damaging the comb, than pull out the frames one by one and have the comb on both frames damaged if they are joined by cross comb.

 In Warre and top bar hives, cross comb poses the same challenges as in Langstroth beehives.
 This is despite the beehives not making use of frames.
 The top bars found in these beehives are removed for harvesting of beehive products and in hive inspections.
-When one frame of a pair joined with cross comb is removed, tearing of honeycomb on the bars occurs.
+When one frame of a pair joined with cross comb is removed, the tearing of the honeycomb on the bars occurs.

 Damage to comb when it is time to harvest from the beehive may be an acceptable loss at a small scale.
 Extraction of beehive products such as honey often requires you to uncap the honeycomb.
 If the cross comb does not damage much of the comb, you can take the loss without a big dip in the yields of beehive products you get from the beehive.
 It is however a bigger problem when cross comb is built and causes damage to honeycomb at a time when honey bees need it very much.

-- In spring and summer, honeybees are either rearing a lot of brood to raise the population of the colony, or storing nectar and honey in honeycomb.
+- In spring and summer, honeybees are either rearing a lot of brood to raise the population of the colony or storing nectar and honey in honeycomb.
 This is the period when a lot of comb is built in the beehive because the honey bees really need to.

 - If there is too much damage due to cross comb, the hive will not grow large enough, and not all the honey that could be stored will be stored.
 The beekeeper will not lower yields at the end of the beekeeping year as a result of this.